 I was lucky to meet Kunwar Singh – the village head man and the director of an NGO that worked towards the well-being of this village.
 It was while chatting with him that I understood that the Government.. had aided them with a small creche and school for the kids.
 However, now that the kids were older, they had moved to another school that was run by the same NGO that he and his wife Lori set up in the hills.

 While chatting with the down-to-earth Kunwar Singh, I did not know his background or contribution to the village.
 It was later when I was returning that I discovered how this man along with his wife worked to make life better for this village.
 Ashish mentioned that he was instrumental in setting up the school that we had seen.
 In addition, he was the one who ensured that the village got connected by good roads to the rest of Mussoorie.
 He also, worked to get electricity and other amenities for the village.

 His wife, Lori is a Canadian by birth and she was the one who set up the Garhwal English Medium school and worked tirelessly with the kids of this village to give them a good education.
 Inspired by the story, I googled him up and read about all his volunteer work.
-Check out this inspirational story on this link.
-Reading it all was just so amazing and heartening.
+Hearing it all was just so amazing and heartening.
 It was nice to know that selfless work and care still existed in this world.